MontyCoder0701/uandi-library/projects/uandi/README.md

 - Design is to be accessible, with minimal colors.
 - The design is to be integrated with any system, so should be simple and versatile.

+## Used Icons

+- Icons that are to be used (for suffixIcon or prefixIcon) should be from the [Material Symbols / Icons library](https://fonts.google.com/icons).
+- Other icons will not work.